gazbert/bxbot/README.md

 All elements are mandatory unless stated otherwise.

 * The `<name>` value is a friendly name for the Exchange.
-It is used in log statements and by [BX-bot UI](https://github.com/gazbert/bxbot-ui) (work in progress) to display the Exchange's name.
+It is used in log statements to display the Exchange's name.
   Value must be an alphanumeric string.
 Spaces are allowed.

 * For the `<adapter>` value, you must specify the fully qualified name of the Exchange Adapter class for the Trading Engine